Sri-Sudharsan-S/Mood-Tracker/README.md

 # Mood Tracker App

 This Flutter app allows users to track their moods by logging them along with optional notes.
-It also provides a feature to see the number of mood counts and clear function to clear all logged moods.
+It also provides a feature to see the number of mood counts and clear function to clear all logged moods.Date and Time of Mood logs are displayed along with the moods and notes.

 ## How to Run the Project